-The Clique is best known for their four singles, "Splash One," "Sugar on Sunday," "I'll Hold Out My Hand," and "Sparkle and Shine."
-The group began in Southeast Texas as The Roustabouts made up of members Bruce Tinch, John Kanesaw, Larry Lawson, Cooper Hawthorne, and Dave Dunham.
-In 1966 the band changed their name to the Sandpipers, and Randy Shaw joined the band as its lead singer.
+The group began in Southeast Texas as The Roustabouts, made up of members Bruce Tinch, John Kanesaw, Larry Lawson, Cooper Hawthorne and Dave Dunham.
+In 1966, the band changed its name to the Sandpipers, and Randy Shaw joined the band as its lead singer.